Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Does a property price drop look likely in Mauritania as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Mauritania over the next 12 months appears low, because the baseline macroeconomic scenario does not include a recession or major credit crunch according to the IMF and World Bank outlooks.
+As of early 2026, the estimated likelihood of a meaningful, broad-based property price decline in Mauritania over the next 12 months is low, mainly because the economy is not heading into recession and housing credit is too thin to trigger a leverage-driven crash.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Mauritania.